nimaid/nimaid.github.io/acnh/flower_codes/index.md

 ## Magic Flowers Explanation

-If you want some of the feeling of accomplishment that comes with breeding all the colors of flower yourself, but don't *actually* want to do all those convoluted steps, you might want to order some of the codes from the Magic Flower Item Code Table!
+If you want some of the feeling of accomplishment that comes with breeding all the colors of flower yourself, but don't *actually* want to do all those convoluted steps, you might want to order some flowers from the Magic Flower Item Code Table!

-These flowers are also a valid genome for their color, and have all the same watering perks as the other ones.
-However, their genes were specially chosen for their unique ability to clone the flower and then breed it with itself to produce every possible color!
-It's like a flower lottery, keep watering them and try your luck for the colors you want!
+These flowers are also a valid genome for their color, and have all the same breeding perks as the other ones.
+However, their genes were specially chosen because they allow the flower to be cloned and then bred with itself to produce every possible color!
+It's like a flower lottery, keep watering them and try your luck for all the colors you want!

 ## Premade Order Commands